 Consultant in Brazil

-Across Europe, we have been providing fleets of vehicles to those in need in order to safely transport them as well as protect others.
-These vehicles are deployed in Czech Republic, Poland, and Spain to assist hospitals and healthcare facilities.
+Across Europe, we have been providing fleets of vehicles to those in need to safely transport them as well as protect others.
+These vehicles are deployed in the Czech Republic, Poland, and Spain to assist hospitals and healthcare facilities.

 In the UK our fleets are being given to volunteers and self-isolating customers.
-In France and Czech we are giving respirators and financial aid to governments as well as communities.
-In many countries, including Russia, Slovakia, U.K we are now using our social media accounts to deliver important health and safety messaging to the public.
+In France and the Czech, we are giving respirators and financial aid to governments as well as communities.
+In many countries, including Russia, Slovakia, the U.K we are now using our social media accounts to deliver important health and safety messaging to the public.